Empower Your Practice

 DAX integrates with major EHR systems, including Epic and Cerner, automatically populating relevant fields.

 The main limitation is cost.
-Annual subscriptions typically range from £1,800 to £2,200 per user, making it expensive for small practices with multiple clinicians.
-DAX adds further costs, with pricing generally starting around £3,000 to £5,000 per clinician annually.
+Annual subscriptions for Dragon Medical One typically range from $1,800 to $2,500 per user.
+DAX adds further costs, with pricing generally starting around $3,000 to $5,000 per clinician annually.
 Implementation time can also be significant, particularly for practices that need custom EHR integration.

-Voice recognition quality is excellent, but the system still requires that doctors speak clearly and use proper medical terminology.
+Voice recognition quality is excellent, but the classic dictation system still requires that doctors speak clearly and use proper medical terminology.
 It doesn't understand conversational language as well as newer ambient AI platforms.

 If a doctor says "he's been having tummy troubles," Dragon might transcribe that literally rather than interpreting it as "abdominal discomfort."
 This makes it better suited to formal dictation than passive conversation capture.

 Dragon Medical One works particularly well for specialists producing narrative reports, such as radiologists, pathologists, or surgeons completing operative notes.
-It's less optimal for fast-paced general practice where brief consultations don't allow time for deliberate dictation.
+It's less optimal for fast-paced primary care where brief consultations don't allow time for deliberate dictation.
 The platform's legacy feel reflects its decades-long history, and while reliable, it lacks the modern interface and workflow automation newer competitors provide.

 2. Epic (Haiku and Caboodle)

-Epic Systems dominates large US hospital EHR deployments and has established a presence in major UK NHS trusts.
-The Epic platform includes native clinical documentation tools enhanced by AI capabilities through partnerships with Nuance DAX and internal development.
-For NHS organisations already running Epic, these integrated ambient scribe features provide seamless clinical documentation.
+Epic Systems dominates large US hospital EHR deployments.
+The Epic platform includes native clinical documentation tools enhanced by AI capabilities through its deep partnership with Nuance DAX and internal development.
+For health systems already running Epic, these integrated ambient scribe features provide seamless clinical documentation.

 Epic's approach differs from standalone dictation tools because it embeds documentation assistance directly within its EHR interface.
 Clinicians using Epic's Haiku mobile app can record patient encounters, which then generate structured notes that populate Epic's Caboodle data warehouse.
 This native integration eliminates the need for separate transcription software or manual copy-paste workflows. epic haiku